goldshtn/minidumper/README.md

   -l              Display the debug logging of the process + diagnostics info
                   from the minidumper.

+  --maxmem        Memory commit threshold in MB at which to create a dump.

+  --minmem        Trigger when memory commit drops below specified MB value.

   -f              Filter on the content of exceptions and debug logging.
                   Wildcards (*) are supported.